dimitri2k/dimitri2k/README.md

 ## Welcome to my Github @dimitri2k
-## I enjoy the professional challenges as showed across my profesional career from Electronics moves to Oil Industry and then to Medical Diagnostics Field, and now to Data Science and Machine Learning👋
+## I enjoy the professional challenges as showed across my professional career from Electronics moves to Oil Industry and then to Medical Diagnostics Field, and now to Data Science and Machine Learning👋

 <!--
 **dimitri2k/dimitri2k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.